-Deathbed Experiences and Hospice Studies Research Project

-Here is an example of a project for which we need qualified visiting researchers and appropriately designated funding in the near future:
+Here is an example of a project for which we need qualified visiting researchers and appropriately designated funding for the project:

 This proposal was developed and written by our esteemed UVA DOPS colleague Emily Kelly, PhD.

-Please contact us at LLD4A@virginia.edu if you are in a position to seek out a visiting researcher situation here at UVA DOPS, fund your research and/or are able to use your sabbatical to undertake the project described below.
+Please contact us at LLD4A@virginia.edu if you are in a position to seek out an unpaid visiting researcher situation here at UVA DOPS, fund your research and/or are able to use your sabbatical to undertake the project described below.

 Numerous anecdotal reports have indicated that deathbed and hospice settings are replete with spontaneous unusual experiences that are profoundly relevant to the question of the survival of consciousness after physical death.
 Such experiences include deathbed visions of the dying person, apparent after-death communications to bereaved family and friends, and an unexpected revival of mental clarity among dying persons who have organic brain damage caused by dementia or other diseases.
 Despite numerous reports from family members and healthcare workers alike, little systematic research has been done in this area.